Uterine incarceration: Sequelae

 Spontaneous resolution of the condition can occur during the second trimester.

 An unresolved incarcerated uterus can lead to further pain, vaginal bleeding, loss of pregnancy or premature delivery.
 Also, the uterus may develop a uterine sacculation, that is a part of its back wall softens like an aneurysm and allows expansion of the fetus into the abdomen with a risk of uterine rupture.
 Further, urinary complications may develop such as cystitis, and bladder distention could eventually lead to rupture of the bladder.

 Management

 A pregnant woman with an incarcerated uterus may present in the emergency room because of pain, bleeding, inability to void and constipation.
 Upon diagnosis steps can be taken to manually position the uterus into an anteverted position.
 The bladder is decompressed by a Foley catheter and the obstetrician may attempt to manipulate the uterus if necessary using general or spinal anesthesia.
-Rarely will a woman with an incarcerated uterus reach term; if so, a cesarean delivery is called for.
+It is very rare for a uterus to remain incarcerated uterus through full-term pregnancy; if so, a cesarean delivery is called for.